Klaus Nomi: In popular culture

 In 2001, German pop duo Rosenstolz and English singer Marc Almond recorded a cover version of "Total Eclipse".
-Garbage used his "Valentine’s Day" song as the basis for their 2012 "Beloved Freak".

 Nomi makes an appearance in Derf Backderf's graphic novel Punk Rock and Trailer Parks, released in 2008.

 Rush Limbaugh would degrade LGBTQ+ people with his Gay Community Update.
 During that portion of the show, Nomi's "You Don't Own Me" would play in the background.

 Timur and the Dime Museum covered Nomi on their America's Got Talent audition.
 In 2023, Timur Bekbosunov and Matthew Setzer premiered a musical "Klaus from Space" curated by composer of Nomi's hits, Kristian Hoffman at O. Festival in Rotterdam, described by Theaterkrant critic as "This reincarnation of Klaus Nomi shows serious feelings beneath the glitz and kitsch."

-In the film Suspiria (2018), Nomi singing "Total Eclipse" can be heard in the background on the radio in the room of another dancer.

 Nomi makes an appearance in the Adult Swim cartoon The Venture Bros. in the 2006 season 2 closing episode "Showdown at Cremation Creek."
-He is portrayed as one of two bodyguard henchmen of the leader of the villainous organization the Guild of Calamitous Intent, The Sovereign (shown to be David Bowie in the episode, or at least taking his form).
-The henchmen (the other being Iggy Pop) seemingly assassinate The Sovereign (Nomi shown to have flight and a sonic scream as superpowers), only to be duped and later killed by him.

-He made an appearance on The Special Without Brett Davis TV Party homage.

-Japanese singer and composer Susumu Hirasawa recorded a cover of “The Cold Song” on his 2021 solo album, Beacon.

 The Staatsoper Unter den Linden in Berlin staged a mixture of drama, opera and performance about Klaus Nomi's life and death under the title “Don't You Nomi?” in the 2023/2024 season.
 Various songs by Klaus Nomi were interpreted by the German countertenor Nils Wanderer.

+In 2026, Smosh released an episode of their flagship series, Bit City, that featured a character named 'Thera-Menn', who was an homage to Nomi.
+Portrayed by Tommy Bowe, Thera-Menn sports both a near-identical look to Nomi and a similarly high-pitched singing voice.